corsairmarks/silicoid_portraits_revisited/mod/README.md

 * 1.0.3 Fix incomplete fleet name
 * 1.0.4 Ensure correct `graphical_culture`, clean up code for Pop upkeep
 * 1.0.5 Ensure shipset/cityset has correct name
-* 2.0.0 Mark as compatible with Stellaris version 3.1.1 "Lem"
+* 2.0.0 Update for compatibility with Stellaris version 3.1.1 "Lem"
     * Add new localisation keys introduced in 3.1
     * Update Pop strata (categories) with updates from base game - adding Budding and Phototropic/Radiotropic
     * Update with code improvements from the base game, including changes to Pop strata
 * 2.0.1 Ensure shipset/cityset has correct name, again
 * 2.0.2 Verify compatibility with Stellaris 3.1.2 - no code changes
 * 2.1.0 Use new feature to restrict Silicoid traits to the Silicoid species class
+* 3.0.0 Update for compatibility with Stellaris version 3.2.1 "Herbert"
+    * Apply new mono-gender portrait rules
+    * Molten and Cold Pulse require homeworlds of the appropriate cold/hot types
+    * Mark prescipted empires as genderless

 ## Source Code